brianchandotcom/com-liferay-apio-architect/README.markdown

 Pull requests with contributions should be sent to the GitHub user *liferay*.
 Those pull requests will be discussed and reviewed by the Engineering team before including them in the product.

 ## Bug Reporting and Feature Requests
 Did you find a bug?
-Please file an issue for it at [https://issues.liferay.com](https://issues.liferay.com) following [Liferay's JIRA Guidelines](http://www.liferay.com/community/wiki/-/wiki/Main/JIRA) and select *Vulan Architect* as the component.
+Please file an issue for it at [https://issues.liferay.com](https://issues.liferay.com) following [Liferay's JIRA Guidelines](http://www.liferay.com/community/wiki/-/wiki/Main/JIRA) and select *Vulcan Architect* as the component.

 If you'd like to suggest a new feature for Liferay, visit the [Ideas Dashboard](https://dev.liferay.com/participate/ideas) to submit and track the progress of your idea!